ITISFoundation/osparc-simcore/scripts/maintenance/migrate_project/README.md

 It uses low-level direct access to pgSQL and S3.
 Data sync is done using `rclone`.
 Therefore, this script might become outdated upon database changes in osparc-simcore.

+# TIP - What to do before you run the script:
+1. Make sure the storage microservice of simcore will not garbage-collect multipart-upload-links while this script is running.
+For example, pause the storage microservice or set the garbage colelction interval very high.
+2. Create a valid `cfg.json`.
+To get a template for this, run `make cfg.template.json`

 # IMPORTANT PITFALLS:
 - Currently, this does not work for hidden projects, generated via the api.
 - No postgres database version migration is performed atm.
 This migration only works for identical source and target RDBs.